 when the member meets the two year vesting period.

-.
+For data quality purposes, your LGPS administering authority may ask you to provide service break information for all active members.

-17. Discretions policy
+19. Discretions policy

-Each employer must prepare, publish and keep under review a policy statement in relation to the exercise of a number of discretions under the L G P S. The employer must send a copy of their policy statement to their L G P S administering authority.
+Each employer must prepare, publish and keep under review a policy statement in relation to the exercise of a number of discretions under the L G P S. The employer must send a copy of their policy statement to their L G PS administering authority.
 If an employer amends the policy statement, they must send a copy to the relevant administering authority within one month of the date the revisions are made.

 In formulating and reviewing its policy, an employer is required by the regulations to have regard to the extent to which the exercise of their discretionary powers could lead to a serious loss of confidence in the public service.